gabbersepp/dev.to-posts/blog-posts/cypress-cri/cypress-cri.md

 ----

 # Found a typo?
-As I am not a native english speaker, it is very likly that you will find an error.
+As I am not a native English speaker, it is very likely that you will find an error.
 In this case, feel free to create a pull request here: https://github.com/gabbersepp/dev.to-posts .
 Also please open a PR for all other kind of errors.

 Do not worry about merge conflicts.
 I will resolve them on my own.